django-tenants/django-tenants/docs/use.rst

 in case you're just switching your ``myapp`` application to use South migrations.

-PostGis
+PostGIS
 ~~~~~~~

-If you want to run PostGis add the following to your Django settings file
+If you want to run PostGIS add the following to your Django settings file

 .. code-block:: python